 - Processed meats including sausage, bacon, salami, hot dogs, etc.

-When choosing grain-based products, "it's all about whole grains," says Laura Yetz, R.D. at Being Nutritious.
+When choosing grain-based products, "it's all about whole grains," says Laura Yetz, RD, at Being Nutritious.
 Whole grains contain fiber and phytonutrients linked to reduced risk of heart disease.
 "Watch out for labels like 'made with whole grains,' which can be misleading marketing claims," adds Yetz.
-Whole grains are usually in those products, but not necessarily a big chunk of it.
+While whole grains may be in those products, they don't necessarily make up a big chunk of them.
 There may not be as much beneficial fiber as you might think.
-Instead, look for the 100 percent whole grain stamp, which indicates that all of the grains in the product are whole.
+Instead, look for the 100% Whole Grain Stamp, which indicates that all of the grains in the product are whole.
 Or, look for products that list a whole grain, like whole-wheat flour, as the first ingredient.

-That said, "bread products can be a sneaky source of sodium," notes Pine.
-Jennifer O'Donnell-Giles M.S., R.D., C.S.S.D. adds to also "watch out for hydrogenated oils and added sugars, which can show up in breads, cereals, and crackers."
+That said, "Bread products can be a sneaky source of sodium," notes Pine.
+And Jennifer O'Donnell-Giles, M.S., RD, CSSD, adds to also watch out for hydrogenated oils and added sugars, which can show up in breads, cereals and crackers.

-"One easy way to identify heart healthy packaged grains is to look for the American Heart Association (AHA) heart check, which signifies it meets specific guidelines outlined by the AHA," says Tejal Pathak, M.S., R.D., L.D.
-However, not all heart-healthy foods will have this check.
+"One easy way to identify heart-healthy packaged grains is to look for the American Heart Association heart check, which signifies it meets specific guidelines outlined by the AHA," says Tejal Pathak, M.S., RD, LD.
+However, not all heart-healthy foods will have this check mark.
 For example, bulk whole grains or whole-grain breads from local bakeries are unlikely to have gone through the approval process for the stamp.

-Your best bets are going to be whole grains like oatmeal and whole-wheat pasta.
-If you're buying any packaged or processed grains—like crackers or breads—keep an eye on sodium and added sugars and choose whole-grain options most often.
+Your best bets are going to be whole grain products like oatmeal and whole-wheat pasta.
+If you're buying any packaged or processed grains—like crackers or breads—keep an eye on sodium and added sugars, and choose whole-grain options most often.